China–Vietnam relations: 2000s

 A joint agreement between China and ASEAN in 2002 marked out a process of peaceful resolution and guarantees against armed conflict.
 In 2002, Jiang Zemin made an official visit to Vietnam in which numerous agreements were signed to expand trade and co-operation and to resolve outstanding disputes.

 China and Vietnam signed a comprehensive strategic partnership in 2008.
 In 2009, they signed a protocol on science and technology cooperation.
 In November 2009, the two countries signed a land boundary demarcation agreement on their land borders.

 2010s

 In October 2011, CPV general secretary Nguyễn Phú Trọng made an official visit to China at the invitation of CCP general secretary Hu Jintao with the aim of improving relations in the wake of the border disputes.

 On 1 December 2015, Vietnam and China signed an agreement to resolve border marker problems and to enhance cooperation in protecting and managing border markers.

+On 12 July 2016, the historical and internationally-binding South China Sea Arbitration, organized under the United Nations Convention on the Law of the Sea (UNCLOS), rejected certain forms of Chinese claims, notably the maritime claims of China, within the so-called nine-dash line, which the court effectively invalidated.
+The ruling was welcomed by Vietnam.
+The court did not rule on matters of territorial sovereignty since that is not part of the court's scope.
+(Note: PCA Award, Section V(F)(d)(264, 266, 267), p.
+113.)
+(Note: PCA Award, Section V(F)(d)(278), p.
+117.)
+As of November 2023, 27 governments had called for the ruling to be respected, including Vietnam, the Philippines, the United States, Japan, South Korea, Indonesia, Malaysia, the United Kingdom, and France.
+It was rejected by eight governments, including China (PRC), Taiwan (ROC), and North Korea.